Tropical contractions to integral affine manifolds with singularities: Introduction

-The fact that tropical (co)homology groups are preserved under tropical modifications of \cite{MR2275625} was shown in \cite[Theorem 4.13]{Sha15}, \cite[Proposition 5.6]{MR3894860}, and \cite[Proposition 4.22]{MR3903579}.
-The Poincar\'{e}--Verdier duality for tropical manifolds was shown in \cite[Theorem 6.2]{GS19}.
-We prove \pref{th:pv} by reducing to the case of tropical manifolds by using tropical contractions.
-The Poincar\'{e} duality for tropical manifolds was shown over $\bR$ in \cite[Theorem 4.33]{MR3903579} by using Lagerberg's superforms, and over $\bZ$ in \cite[Theorem 5.3]{MR3894860} by using Mayer--Vietoris exact sequences for tropical (co)homology groups.
-It is also known by the recent work of Amini and Piquerez that a strictly larger class of tropical spaces than tropical manifolds satisfies Poincar\'{e} duality \cite[Theorem 1.2]{AP21}.

-There is another approach by Ruddat \cite{Rud20} to homology theory for IAMS using sheaf homology, which has some applications such as computation of period integrals \cite{MR4179831}.
+There is another approach by Ruddat \cite{MR4347312} to homology theory for IAMS using sheaf homology, which has some applications such as computation of period integrals \cite{MR4179831}.
 In the recent work \cite{RZ21, RZ20} of constructing a topological SYZ fibration $X \to B$ for a given IAMS $B$, they also construct natural injections from the tropical sheaf homology groups of $B$ into the subquotients of the ordinary cohomology groups of $X$, which become isomorphisms when $B$ is very simple.
-In general, the tropical sheaf homology groups of \cite{Rud20} are not isomorphic to the tropical homology groups that we consider in this article.
-See \pref{rm:sheaf-homology}, \pref{cr:sheaf-hom}, and \pref{eg:1-cycle} where we discuss relations between these two homology groups.
+In general, the tropical sheaf homology groups of \cite{MR4347312} are not isomorphic to the tropical homology groups that we consider in this article.
+See \pref{rm:sheaf-homology} and \pref{eg:1-cycle} where we discuss relations between these two homology groups.

 The organization of this paper is as follows: In \pref{sc:tropical}, we recall basic notions such as integral affine manifolds with singularities, tropical (co)homology groups, tropical toric varieties, and tropicalizations.
 In \pref{sc:loccont}, we construct local models of tropical contractions and show their properties.
 In \pref{sc:reconstruction}, we prove \pref{th:reconstruction}.
-In \pref{sc:cy}, we study tropical Calabi--Yau varieties. \pref{th:glcontr} is proved in this section.
-In \pref{sc:coh}, we study the relations with tropical (co)homology groups. \pref{cr:cohisom}, \pref{cr:wave}, \pref{th:pv}, and \pref{cr:poinc} are all proved in this section.
+In \pref{sc:cy}, we study tropical Calabi--Yau complete intersections. \pref{th:glcontr} is proved in this section.
+In \pref{sc:coh}, we study the relations with tropical (co)homology groups. \pref{cr:cohisom} and \pref{cr:wave} are proved in this section.
 In \pref{sc:lem}, we show some technical lemmas about convex polytopes, which are used to prove main theorems of this article.